Don’t have a passport and looking for places where can you travel without a passport? This article is for you!

 Can you travel to Canada without a passport?
 Yes, it comes under the places to go without a passport for us citizens.

-Since the War of Independence, America is ending its Englishness and embracing its unique multicultural personality.
+Since the War of Independence, America has ended its Englishness and embraced its unique multicultural personality.

 Of course, it is not all cucumber sandwiches and crickets in this vast and modern nation, but there are some interesting historical places.